andberg/digital-accessibility-classroom/README.md

 ## Bug Hunting!

 The challenge, if you choose to accept it, is to look through this [WCAG Checklist](https://www.digitala11y.com/wcag-checklist/) and review this application.
 Take one critera at the time and see if it's applicable to this application and if it is - can you fix it in the code?

-A critera can be;

-- OK - the application fulfills the criterias requirement
-- N/A - it is not relevant for this application
-- Bug - the application does not fulfill the WCAG requirement and needs fixing

-Take note someplace of how many criterias you can find and how many you can fix!

 ## Useful links